One-month lows: State's coronavirus deaths rise by 62, cases up 7,104

 Palm Beach County's fatalities remained at 833, the second highest in the state after 18 Saturday and a record-tying 21 Tuesday.

-On the Treasure Coast, the state lowered St. Lucie's death toll by 1 to 124 as Martin increased by 3 to 78 and Indian River remained at 48.
+On the Treasure Coast, the state lowered St. Lucie's death toll by one woman to 124 as Martin increased by 3 to 78 and Indian River remained at 48.
 Okeechobee stayed at 6.
 Miami-Dade climbed by 22 and Broward rose by 3.

 The previous lowest death increase was 35 on July 13 and the smallest cases rise was 6,336 on July 6 after the Independence Day weekend.